 Pros and cons of zero-coupon CDs

-There are advantages and disadvantages to every financial decision and zero-coupon CDs are no exception.
+There are advantages and disadvantages to every financial product and zero-coupon CDs are no exception.
 Here are some pros and cons to consider before investing in zero-coupon CDs.

-Since you don’t earn any interest until the CD reaches maturity, zero-coupon CDs don’t provide any recurring income.
-For that reason, zero-coupon CDs are not a good option for individuals seeking to earn an income with their investments, cautions Jonathan Bednar II, CFP, wealth advisor and partner at Paradigm Wealth Partners.
+- No recurring income.
+Since you don’t earn any interest until the CD reaches maturity, zero-coupon CDs don’t provide a recurring income.
+For that reason, they are not a good option for savers seeking to earn a recurring income with their investments.

+- Can be callable.
 If you decide to buy a zero-coupon CD, be sure it isn’t callable.
 Callable CDs allow issuers the option to redeem the CD before it reaches full maturity.
 A bank may decide to take back the CD early if interest rates drop, in which case you’ll only earn part of the interest.
-You’ll also have the hassle of finding a new place to invest the money.
+You’ll also have to deal with the inconvenience of looking for a new place to invest your money.

+- Must pay taxes on interest not yet received.
 The biggest disadvantage of a zero-coupon CD is you’ll have to pay taxes on the accrued interest each year even though you haven’t received it yet.
-As Renfro sees it, anyone looking to invest in a zero-coupon CD needs to plan for the phantom income it gives you along the way.
+As Renfro sees it, anyone looking to invest in a zero-coupon CD needs to plan for the “phantom income” you will owe taxes on along the way.
 The CD doesn’t pay out any interest until maturity, but it’s still reported as income you earned and have to pay taxes on every year.

 Zero-coupon CDs are best suited for consumers looking for a safe, longer-term investment.
 You won’t earn any recurring income, but you’ll have to pay taxes on the interest that accrues in the meantime.
 Your returns, however, could be higher than what you would get with a regular CD.